 Cygnet Bay

-I will let the images do the talking with regard to the colours of the Kimberley around here, the islands of the Buccaneer Archipelago, the almost complete lack of civilisation and the endless stark white beaches ... it's one of the places on the planet I am repeatedly floored by.
+I will let the images do the talking with regard to the colours of the Kimberley around here.
+Nothing will prepare you for your low level cruise above the islands of the Buccaneer Archipelago, where the almost complete lack of civilisation and the endless stark white beaches make it one of the places in this country that I am repeatedly floored by.

-There's nothing wrong with the length of the airstrip.
-Just don't stray off the centreline before you get to one of the ends.
+There’s nothing wrong with the length of the airstrip at Cygnet Bay.
+When you’re taxiing to the parking area, just don’t stray off the centreline to turn around.
 The fine red sand is definitely not compacted along the edges of the strip.
-Don't ask me how I know that.
+Don’t ask me how I know that.

 Your welcome mat at Cygnet Bay.